 While the words ‘moral’ and ‘immoral’ might carry psychological force, Anscombe observes, they don’t actually give us much guidance.
 In fact, detached from their original theoretical and religious contexts, invoking such terms simply causes confusion.

-Philosophers can and do debate the definitions of ‘morality’ endlessly; meanwhile, we have a whole host of virtue and vice terms at our disposal, the definitions of which are already clear.
+For instance, philosophers can and do debate the definitions of ‘morality’ endlessly.
+Meanwhile, we have a whole host of virtue and vice terms at our disposal, the definitions of which are already clear.

 To see what Anscombe is getting at, suppose someone is sentenced for a crime it’s widely known they haven’t committed.